bailaoshijiadao/sugarchain-nodemap/README.md

 ## Features

-- Visual representation of coin nodes on a Google Map.
+- Visual representation of coin nodes on a Google Maps.
 - Node data will be cached for 10 minutes.
-- Detailed table view showing:
+- Detailed table view showing (if you use IPinfo.io):
   - IP address and Hostname
   - User agent (Wallet Version)
-  - Coin Block height
+  - Coin block height
   - Country and Timezone
   - Location (City, States)
-  - Network details, ASN
+  - Network details, ASN Number

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 - You have installed Node.js 12+ and npm 6+.
 - You have a basic understanding of JavaScript and Node.js.
+- You have a cryptocurrency daemon node can accessible via RPC.
 - You have a IPinfo.io token or something else.
 - You have a Google Maps API key.
-- You have a Reverse Proxy.
+- You have a Reverse Proxy and web server.
 (Recommend Nginx)

 ## Installing Node Map